AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/setup-steps-old.md

 unique-page-id: 2949469
 description: Setup Steps - Marketo Docs - Product Documentation
 title: Setup Steps
+hide: yes
+hidefromtoc: yes
 exl-id: ef6b7311-55ca-4384-a24c-714eae89a57d
 feature: Getting Started
 ---
 # Setup Steps {#setup-steps}

-**Welcome to Marketo Engage!**
+**Welcome to Adobe Marketo Engage!**

-Before you dive into using Marketo, there a few steps you need to complete.
+Before you dive into using Marketo, there are a few steps you need to complete.

 These steps include: